Environmental Studies Major

 Method of Evaluation

-Students will periodically meet with their environmental studies advisor to reflect on their progress in the major, using their self-assessment as a frame of reference.
+Meetings with the student's advisor.
+Students will periodically meet with their environmental studies advisor to reflect on their progress in the major.
 At minimum, these meetings will occur once per semester during the course scheduling period.
 Because environmental studies is inherently multidisciplinary and because every student is linked to a primary major, ENVS student trajectories within the major are highly individualized.
-The self-assessment will make these plans explicit, and will help both the student and advisor chart the most successful path through the major.
+Regular meetings will help both the student and advisor chart the most successful path through the major.

 Senior reflection.
-As a bookend to the self-assessment, seniors will be asked to reflect on their experiences in the major.
+Seniors will be asked to reflect on their experiences in the major.
 They will analyze their personal development in environmental studies and how the program impacted their development.
 These reflections will be recorded in the form of a questionnaire.
 Also, during one of the final colloquia in the spring, students will be encouraged to share their thoughts in a group setting and this will be recorded.

 How the Department/Program Uses Assessment Information

-The self-assessment and the subsequent iterative process between student and advisor of discussing the assessment will help to maximize student success in the program.
 The capstone projects and, more informally, the oral presentations in the senior colloquium, will help the ENVS faculty evaluate the success of the curriculum in fulfilling the learning goals of the program.
-Both the iterative process of the self-assessment and the senior reflection will help inform curricular needs.
-For a multidisciplinary program with its faculty spread across all three divisions, the three common experiences (self-assessment, senior capstone/senior colloquium, and senior reflection) will be critical for the evaluation of both students and the program.
+Senior reflections on their experiences in the major will help inform curricular needs.
+For a multidisciplinary program with its faculty spread across all three divisions, the common experiences of the senior capstone/senior colloquium and senior reflections will be critical for the evaluation of both students and the program.
 Once a year, a committee will use information from these common experiences to discuss the state of the program.
 A summary of these discussions, including any recommendations for change, will be shared with the full ENVS faculty.

 Honors